-Best known for the tracks “I Won’t Let the Sun Go Down on Me”, “Wouldn’t It Be Good” and “The Riddle”, Nik Kershaw has been described by Elton John as “the best songwriter of a generation”.
+Best known for the tracks I Won’t Let the Sun Go Down on Me, Wouldn’t It Be Goo and The Riddle, Nik Kershaw has been described by Elton John as “the best songwriter of a generation”.

-In 1984, Nik Kershaw released his breakthrough song, "Wouldn’t It Be Good"
+In 1984, Nik Kershaw released his breakthrough song, Wouldn’t It Be Good

 During this time, Nik toured extensively with his backing band The Krew.
-Nik’s second album “The Riddle” was released later the same year and went on to become another multi-platinum hit record spawning two more UK Top 10 hits, “Wide Boy” and “Don Quixote”,
+Nik’s second album The Riddle was released later the same year and went on to become another multi-platinum hit record spawning two more UK Top 10 hits, Wide Boy and Don Quixote,

-In July 1985, Nik Kershaw was among the performers at Live Aid, held at Wembley Stadium and played the guitar on Elton John’s hit single ‘Nikita’.
+In July 1985, Nik Kershaw was among the performers at Live Aid, held at Wembley Stadium and played the guitar on Elton John’s hit single Nikita.
 He was to record two more albums with MCA before quitting in 1989 to concentrate on song writing.
-The 90s saw him writing and collaborating with: Chesney Hawkes, Cliff Richard, Bonnie Tyler, Lulu, Ronan Keating, Jason Donovan, Michael W Smith, Connah Reeves, Nick Carter, The Hollies, Colin Blunstone, Imogen Heap, Darius, Gary Barlow and Let Loose.
+The 90s saw him writing and collaborating with Chesney Hawkes, Cliff Richard, Bonnie Tyler, Lulu, Ronan Keating, Jason Donovan, Michael W Smith, Connah Reeves, Nick Carter, The Hollies, Colin Blunstone, Imogen Heap, Darius, Gary Barlow and Let Loose.

-He has also featured with Tony Banks from Genesis and recorded a self penned duet with Elton John but didn't return to making his own records until 1998 when he released the critically acclaimed "15 Minutes" through Eagle Records.
-This was followed by the equally well received "To Be Frank" in 2001.
+He has also featured with Tony Banks from Genesis and recorded a self penned duet with Elton John but didn't return to making his own records until 1998 when he released the critically acclaimed 15 Minutes through Eagle Records.
+This was followed by the equally well received To Be Frank in 2001.

 In recent years, Nik has toured the UK & Ireland with other popular 80s acts such as Go West and Carol Decker and performed at numerous 80s revival events and festivals.